eclipse-archived/codewind-docs/docs/_documentations/codewind-eclipse-quick-guide.md

 1. Return to your project under the Codewind tab.
 2. Right-click your project and select `Open Application`.

-Your application is now opened in the browser, showing the welcome to your Appsody microservice page.
+Your application is now opened in a browser, showing the welcome to your Appsody microservice page.

 ### Adding a REST service to your application
 1. Go to your project's workspace under the Project Explorer tab.
 2. Navigate to `Java Resources->src/main/java->dev.appsody.starter`.
 3. Right-click `dev.appsody.starter` and select `New->Class`.
 4. Create a Class file, name it `Calculator.java`, and select `Finish`.
 This file is your JAX-RS resource.
-5. Populate the file with the following code then **save** the file:
+5. Populate the file with the following code and then **save** the file:

 ```
 package dev.appsody.starter;